Food Handler Cards

 How can I get a Food Handler Card?

-The live class can be taken at the Tillamook County Community Health Centers.
+The class can also be taken at the Tillamook County Community Health Centers.
 The Food Handler Class is available at almost any time during normal business hours.
 Please call to schedule an appointment: 503-842-3943.

 Can I prepare ahead of time?